Dodonickey/BigBangRacingRevival/README.md

 ## Features
-Working Adventure map up to node 5 (stuff get buggy after node 4)
+Working Adventure map up to node 5 (stuff get buggy after node 4) You can switch cars by changine the CurCar key in logincontroller.cs to a number between 0 and 2 (in the server)

 ## Getting Started
 For now, you will have to build (compile) the server yourself.